Why this Plumber won’t be Left Behind: Adopting Tech to Ensure Survival and Success

 Accepting online payments is another way to make life easier, and faster, for both the service provider and the client.
 Valor Plumbing accepts cash, cheque, and Jobber Payments so clients can pay instantly online.

-Here at Jobber, we’ve crunched the numbers on millions of payment transactions and have found that no payment method will get you paid faster than ePayments.
+Here at Jobber, we’ve crunched the numbers on millions of payment transactions and have found that no payment method will get you paid faster than online payments.

 3. Making their small business look big